 And this is where Colorfy comes in: it’s a really cool and easy-to-use colouring book app (for adults and kids alike), for iOS and Android, that’ll rock your artistic world.

 Do you see yourself acquiring a bunch of art supplies and schlepping them around all day long for the one moment when you have the luxury of catering to your meditation and artistic needs?
 Probably not.
 That’s why you should give this app a try.

 For your first time using it, you’ll be provided with an intro-drawing, already half done, just so you can get the feel of what the app’s all about.
-Simply fill in the drawing however you want to – feel free to use any of the 72 colors available to you, any way you’d like.
-There are some basic colors, a free daily palette you can even vote for and two color collections named “autumn” and “chill mood”.
+Simply fill in the drawing however you want to – feel free to use any of the 72 colours available to you, any way you’d like.
+There are some basic colours, a free daily palette you can even vote for and two colour collections named “autumn” and “chill mood”.
 Cute, right?
 Drawing collections range from florals to cats (and the rest of the animals too), message templates (you can even create your own!), mandalas (wouldn’t be a drawing app without ‘em) and much more.
 There is no lack of variety with this app, but mind you, there’s a lot more if you’re willing to pay $11.72/month or $58.68/year.